Ryan Lewis (American football): Washington Football Team

 Lewis was claimed off waivers by the Washington Football Team on July 30, 2020, but was waived on September 5, 2020.

 New York Giants

 On September 8, 2020, Lewis was signed to the New York Giants practice squad.
 He was elevated to the active roster on September 19 for the team's week 2 game against the Chicago Bears, and reverted to the practice squad after the game.
 He was promoted to the active roster on September 22, 2020.
 He was placed on injured reserve on November 6.
 Lewis was waived after the season on April 14, 2021.

 San Antonio Brahmas

 On November 17, 2022, Lewis was drafted by the San Antonio Brahmas of the XFL.
+He was placed on the reserve list by the team on April 11, 2023.
+He re-signed with the team on January 22, 2024.
+He was released on March 10, 2024.

 Personal life

 Lewis is the son of Will Lewis, a former NFL cornerback and executive with the Seattle Seahawks, and a cousin of ESPN analyst Louis Riddick.
-Lewis has a girlfriend by the name Michaela Farrer and two dogs, Luna and Ziggy.
+Lewis has a fiancé by the name Michaela Farrer and two dogs, Luna and Ziggy.

+On May 31, 2024, Lewis announced his retirement and took a job with the Colorado Mines Orediggers.